stephenharris/wp-readme-to-markdown/test/fixtures/readme.txt

 plugins where more information needs to be conveyed that doesn't fit into the categories of "description" or "installation."
 Arbitrary sections will be shown below the built-in sections outlined above.

+This is testing handling of semicolons: The first part will be wrapped in asterisks.

 == A brief Markdown Example ==

 Ordered list: